Now booking new clients: First month freeCancel anytime → Start the conversation

 • What's the dashboard built on?

 A custom stack purpose-built for this work.
-The dashboard is part of the engagement, maintained by us while we're working together.
+The dashboard is part of the engagement, maintained for as long as the engagement runs.
 It's not a product you buy and it's not a subscription you inherit.
-If the specifics of the stack matter to you, we'll walk through them on the first call.
+If the specifics of the stack matter, I'll walk through them on the first call.

-• Do you connect to our CRM or e-commerce platform?
+• Does it connect to a CRM or e-commerce platform?

 Yes.
 Shopify, WooCommerce, HubSpot, Salesforce, Mindbody, OpenTable, and most common SMB platforms have direct connectors or a reasonable ETL path.
-We'll scope the connections during onboarding.
+The connections get scoped during onboarding.

 • Can I engage for reporting without media management?

 Yes.
 Reporting is a standalone service.
-A number of clients engage us only for dashboards and monthly reviews while running their media in-house or with another agency.
+A number of clients engage me only for dashboards and monthly reviews while running their media in-house or with another agency.

 • How long does it take to build the dashboard?